octobercms/docs/plugin-registration.md

         ];
     }

-#### Report Widgets

-Plugins can register dashboard widgets by overriding the **registerReportWidgets()** method in the plugin registration class.
+Plugins can register [report widgets](../backend/widgets#report-widgets) by overriding the `registerReportWidgets()` method in the plugin registration class.
 The method should return an array containing the widget classes in the keys and widget name and context in the values.
 Example:

     public function registerReportWidgets()
     {